-Today pasta alla carbonara!
-For lunch, I occasionally prepare this fabulous dish and took the chance to replace the photo (which was now outdated!), a recipe that’s been on the blog since 2012, one of my favorites, a recipe from the Roman tradition, as simple as it is good, with a few genuine ingredients you’ll get a royal first course, perfect for dining in company!
-And by following a secret from a true Roman, it turns out perfect!
-And now, enough talking, go prepare the pasta alla carbonara!
+Today, pasta alla carbonara!
+For lunch, I occasionally prepare this fabulous dish, and with the opportunity, I replaced the photo (which was now outdated!), a recipe that’s been on the blog since 2012, one of my favorites, a recipe from Roman tradition, as simple as it is good, with few and genuine ingredients you will obtain a first course fit for a king, perfect also for dining with friends!
+And by following a secret from a true Roman, it comes out perfectly!
+Now, without further ado, rush off to prepare the pasta alla carbonara!

 - Difficulty: Medium